TDarkShadow/iheartnewvegas/setup.md

 C:\Games\Fallout New Vegas Mods
 ```

-> Make sure you *don't* create your Fallout New Vegas Mods folder *inside* your Fallou New Vegas folder, or else you will run into issues when you try to launch the game through Mod Organizer 2, most importantly, your mods not being registered.
+> ⚠️ Make sure you *don't* create your Fallout New Vegas Mods folder *inside* your Fallou New Vegas folder, or else you will run into issues when you try to launch the game through Mod Organizer 2, most importantly, your mods not being registered.

+Once you've finished installation of the game, go to the game's **Data** folder.
+If there is a plugin called **FalloutNV_lang.esp**, delete it.

 ## Generating fresh .INI files